 The best time for planting is between November and March, but never plant into waterlogged or frozen ground.
 There are many grants available for both communities and landowners to plant or restore hedgerows.
-Please see Planning a tree planting project for further guidance.
+Please see our 'Planning a Tree Planting Project' advice sheet for further guidance.